Fon people: Origin

 The Gbe language area.
 Map of the Fon (purple) and other ethnic groups, according to Capo (1998).
-Since the seventeenth century, the Fon have been concentrated in the Benin region and the southwestern part of Nigeria.
+Since the seventeenth century, the Fon have been concentrated in the Benin region and the southwestern part of Togo and Nigeria.

 The Fon people, like neighboring ethnic groups in West Africa, remained an oral tradition society through the late medieval era, without ancient historical records.
-According to these oral histories and legends, the Fon people originated in present-day Tado, a small Aja town now situated near the Togo–Benin border.
-Their earliest rulers were originally a part of the ruling class in the Aja kingdom of Allada (also called the Ardra kingdom).
+According to these oral histories and legends, the Fon people originated in present-day Tado, an Aja kingdom now situated near the Togo–Benin border.
+Their earliest ancestors, called Agassouvis, were originally a part of the ruling class in Tado.

-The Aja people had a major dispute; one group broke off and these people came to be the Fon people, who migrated to Allada with king Agasu.
-The sons of king Agasu disputed who should succeed him after his death, and the group split again.
-This time the Fon people migrated with Agasu's son Dogbari northwards to Abomey, where they founded the kingdom of Dahomey sometime about 1620 CE, The Fon people have been settled there since, while the kingdom of Dahomey expanded in southeast Benin by conquering neighboring kingdoms.
+The Aja people had a major dispute; one group broke off and these people came to be the Fon people, who migrated to Allada with king Lande Ajahouto.
+The sons of king Ajahouto disputed who should succeed him after his death, and the group split again.
+This time, a Fon group migrated with Ajahouto's middle son Do-Aklin northwards to the Abomey's plateau, where they founded the kingdom of Dahomey sometime about 1620 CE, The Fon people have been settled there since, while the kingdom of Dahomey expanded in southeast Benin by conquering neighboring kingdoms.

-The oral history of the Fon further attributes the origins of the Fon people to the intermarrying between this migrating Allada-nu Aja group from the south with the Oyo-nu inhabitants in the (Yoruba) Kingdoms of the plateau.
-These Yorubas were known as the Igede, which the Ajas called the Gedevi.
-The fusion of the immigrant Aja conquerors and the original Indigenous Yorubas of the Abomey plateau thus created a new culture, that of the Fon.
+Some sources further attributes the origins of the Fon people to the intermarrying between this migrating Allada-nu Aja group from the south with the Gedevi, a subgroup of the Ayo-nu inhabitants in the (Yoruba) Kingdoms of the plateau.
+These Yorubas were known as the Igede, which the Ajas called the Gede-vi.

-Although these oral traditional origins have been passed down through the generations, they are not without controversy.
+But these sources are highly controversed.
 The claim to any origin from within Allada is not recorded in contemporary sources before the late eighteenth century, and is very likely an attempt by the ruling dynasty in the Dahomean kingdom's capital of Agbome to legitimize its conquest of the independent coastal kingdom of Allada in the 1720s.
 These claims can also be interpreted as a metaphorical expressions of cultural and political influences between kingdoms rather than actual kinship.